-Enjoy exclusive travel benefits, multiple point bonuses and no foreign transaction fees with this high-end card.
+Enjoy exclusive travel benefits, 3x points on travel and dining and 0% foreign transaction fees with this high-end card.

-- Excellent credit score of 720 or higher recommended.
+- Apply with an excellent credit score of 740 or higher.

-|Product Name||Chase Sapphire Reserve|
+|Product Name||Chase Sapphire Reserve®|

-|Balance Transfer Rate (not intro)||17.24% to 24.24% variable|
+|Balance Transfer APR||19.24% to 26.24% variable|

-|Cash Advance Rate||26.24% variable|
+|Cash Advance Rate||27.24% variable|

-|Up to 21 days|
+|Interest Free Period||Up to 21 days|

 |Returned Payment Fee||$37|